J-C-S-V/capstone-project-module-2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+We would like to thank Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>